Luka Modrić: 2019–2022: Bronze Ball of the 2022 World Cup

 During the Euro 2020 qualifying rounds, Modrić scored two goals; a penalty in the away 1–1 draw with Azerbaijan and a solo-effort in the home 3–0 victory over Hungary as Croatia topped the group and qualified for the tournament.
 However, due to the COVID-19 pandemic, the tournament was postponed for a year.
 On 24 March 2021, Modrić made his 134th appearance for the national team in a 1–0 2022 World Cup qualifying defeat to Slovenia, equalling Darijo Srna as the most capped player in the history of the team.
 Three days later, in a 1–0 World Cup qualifying victory over Cyprus, he surpassed Srna's record.

-He was selected to the final squad for the UEFA Euro 2020 on 17 May.
+Modrić was selected to the final squad for the UEFA Euro 2020 on 17 May.
 Despite Croatia's poor showings in their first two group stage games, Modrić was named the Man of the Match in the second one, a 1–1 draw with the Czech Republic on 18 June.
 Four days later, in the 3–1 victory over Scotland, with a trivela he scored Croatia's second goal and provided Ivan Perišić with an assist for the third goal as Croatia progressed to the round of 16.
 Modrić's goal made him Croatia's oldest ever goalscorer at the European Championships (aged 35 years and 286 days), while simultaneously holding the record for the youngest goalscorer that he set in 2008.

 During the 2022 World Cup qualifying, Modrić scored three times and assisted twice in seven appearances.
 On 13 June 2022, he scored a penalty in a 1–0 away win over France in the 2022–23 UEFA Nations League A, to be Croatia's first ever win against the latter.
 On 25 September, he scored opening goal in the last group's game and 3–1 away victory against Austria, helping the team advance to the 2023 UEFA Nations League Finals.
 On 9 November, Modrić was selected to Croatia's final squad for the 2022 FIFA World Cup.
 In the first and third group stage games against Morocco and Belgium, he was named the Man of the Match.
 He became the first player to play in both the European Championship and the World Cup in three different decades.
 In the round of 16 and quarter-finals, Croatia advanced on penalties against Japan and Brazil, with Modrić scoring in the shoot-out against Brazil, and captaining Croatia to a second consecutive World Cup semi-final where they lost 3–0 to Argentina.
 In the third place play-off, Croatia prevailed 2–1 over Morocco, as Modrić won the Bronze Ball.